destine/othello/README.md

 After running make, you should an executable file inside `build/`.
 Run from the root directory with `build/reverse`.
 This will begin a new game between two human players.
 To set the players on each side, use the -playerOne and -playerTwo options as follows.

-To begin a game with a human player as dark (player one) and the AI "Greedy" as light (player two), run:
+To begin a game with a human player as dark (player one) and the AI "Greedy" as light (player two):

 `build/reverse -playerOne human -playerTwo greedy`

+To begin a game with the AI "Greedy" as dark (player one) and itself as light (player two):

+`build/reverse -playerOne greedy -playerTwo greedy`

 ### About the Game